 2. Implementing a collection system

 Implementing a collection system, with set actions like e-mails, postcards, and telephone calls to the right people to accelerate payments can reduce the number of days that accounts receivable is outstanding.
 Any disputes should be aggressively resolved.
 If some customers continually pay their bills 30+ days late, the business needs to have significant late fees to cover the extra expenses involved in collecting these payments.

 By being assertive, the other company’s collection personnel will view the company as more responsible than companies that do not respond to their collection efforts.

 3. Fix the Slow Inventory Turnover

 Too much inventory and slow inventory turnover can also cause cash flow problems.
 Inventory management, keeping only the inventory needed, helps with cash flow.
 If some inventory is obsolete or damaged, quickly sell those goods at a discount.
-This will reduce inventory costs, such as lowering inventory audit times, security costs, and warehouse energy costs.
+This will reduce inventory costs, such as lowering times for inventory audit, security costs, and warehouse energy costs.
 And the cash recovered increases available cash for operations.
 Another solution for excess inventory is to sell it at a discount to obtain new customers or to reward existing customers.
 Make sure they know that sales are a rare promotion.
 The business can gain new customers, please existing customers, and improve its cash position.

 4. Using Ratios And Trends

 Certain financial ratios are important to monitor receivables, payables, and inventory.
 The average collection period is the average number of days to collect accounts receivables (accounts receivable/average daily sales).
 Days payables outstanding is the average number of days to pay the accounts payable (accounts payable/average daily cost of sales).
 The number of days’ sales in inventory is the average number of days it takes to sell the inventory (inventory / average daily cost of goods sold).
 By using these ratios and following their trends, a company can react quickly to better manage their cash flow.